|

 coaching courses

-- has trained and certified many university
+- have trained and certified many university

-professors as Certified Master Coaches (through her Peer, Small
+professors as Certified Master Coaches

 in the workplace

-most university coaching courses
+many university coaching courses

 Selecting a professional coach training school